forstmeier/johnforstmeier/content/notes/farming-exceptionalism.md

 The U.S. is the world’s largest agricultural exporter.
 However, in 2020 there was a deficit as more foods were imported.
 Data from the USITC [[1](https://www.usitc.gov/research_and_analysis/tradeshifts/2020/agriculture.htm "Trade Shift Index 2020 Agricultural Products - United States International Trade Commission")] shows that our trading partner mix is evolving.

-> Takeaway: crops can be strategically grown for optimal export soft power projection.
+> Takeaway: international strategic perspectives matter in crop selection.

 **Biofuel**